st8tikratio/cardano_DRep/README.md

-# This is the DRep Repo for Ratio
+# Ratio is now a Cardano DRep

 ##### Former Psuedonyms and Platforms:
 ###### Ratio13 on Discord